ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### No use package with tamper detection

 Indica que não há um pacote de uso no seu tamper detection.
-A mensagem que aparece é esta:

 > _The App may use package signature for tamper detection._
 >